AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 If rules aren't set up for both Leads/Contacts and Opportunities, you will see only a portion of your data.
 To elaborate, if you do not set up the Opportunities rules, you will only see Lead/Contact data without the Opportunities associated with it.
 The same is true if you do not set up rules for Leads/Contacts--you will only see Opportunities without the associated Leads/Contacts.

 When you are done, click [!UICONTROL Save] first, double check everything, and then click [!UICONTROL Save and Process].
-Remember that you will be unable to edit your settings for seven days when you save and process, as [!DNL Marketo Measure] is reformatting your data during this time.
+Remember that you cannot edit your settings for seven days after you save and process because [!DNL Marketo Measure] is reformatting your data during this time.

-If you are a Marketo Measure Ultimate customer and have set your Default Dashboard Object as Contact, do not use the below two fields specific to Lead ([learn more here](/help/marketo-measure-ultimate/data-integrity-requirement.md){target="_blank"}).
+If you are a Marketo Measure Ultimate customer and have set your Default Dashboard Object as Contact, do not use the below two fields specific to Lead ([learn more](/help/marketo-measure-ultimate/data-integrity-requirement.md){target="_blank"}).

 * b2b.personStatus
 * b2b.isConverted